scott-820/DiscWeatherQT/README.md

-# DiscWeather QT: Weather Quality Prediction for Disc Golf
+# DiscWeatherQT: Weather Quality Prediction for Disc Golf

 ## About DiscWeather